-It was February 2017 and Sydnee’s mum Amanda Clifford was on a cruise with her sister and parents to celebrate her Mother’s 75th birthday when she received the news that her four-year-old daughter Sydnee was sick.
-Sydnee, who was four-and-a-half at the time, had developed a low-grade temperature not long after Amanda left for her Melbourne-bound cruise.
-Her dad Brendon had given her some Panadol but Sydnee didn’t come right.
+In February 2017, Amanda Clifford was on a cruise with her sister and parents celebrating her mum’s 75th birthday when she received the news that her four-year-old daughter Sydnee was sick.
+Sydnee, who had developed a low-grade temperature not long after Amanda left for her Melbourne-bound cruise, was given some Panadol by her dad Brendon, but she didn’t come right.

-Concerned, Brendon took Sydnee to the doctor.
-The doctor performed some tests and detected stress on Sydnee’s liver so she was referred to Starship Children’s Hospital for further blood tests.
-Brendon was told it might be leukaemia.
-Shocked, Brendon updated Amanda.
-She couldn’t leave the ship mid-cruise and had to wait for it to dock in Melbourne before she could fly back to Auckland.
+Concerned, Brendon took Sydnee to the doctor, who performed some tests and detected stress on Sydnee’s liver.
+She was referred to Starship Children’s Hospital for further blood tests, where Brendon was told it might be leukaemia.
+Brendon updated Amanda in shock, but the worried mum had to endure a stressful wait for the cruise to dock in Melbourne before she could fly back to Auckland.

-Sydnee’s treatment regime spanned two and a quarter years.
-She was due to start school in July but Amanda and Brendon couldn’t send her to school with a weakened immune system meant her parents had to keep her at home.
+Sydnee’s treatment regime spanned a challenging two and a quarter years.
+She was due to start school in July 2017, but her weakened immune system meant her parents had to keep her at home.
 To ensure her mental wellbeing didn’t suffer, Amanda and Brendon arranged weekly visits with close friends when Sydnee was well enough to see them.
 Amanda also kept in touch with Sydnee’s teacher once a week and organised government-paid home-schooling sessions so she didn’t fall behind.

-Sydnee’s treatment went along without any major medical setbacks other than the usual issues says Amanda.
+Fortunately, Sydnee was able to get through her treatment without any major medical setbacks, aside from the usual difficulties.
 As is the case with most children on treatment, Sydnee lost her hair.
-She had to stay in hospital overnight once at short-notice and only went to the emergency room a handful of times with a high temperature and suspected Chickenpox.
-At one point she struggled with mouth ulcers after receiving chemotherapy.
-She couldn’t eat and had to be given morphine.
+She had to stay in hospital overnight once at short-notice, and went to the emergency room a handful of times as a result of a high temperature and suspected chickenpox.
+At one point, she struggled with painful mouth ulcers after chemotherapy, which meant she couldn’t eat and had to be given morphine.

-In November 2017, Sydnee was well enough to start year one.
+In November 2017, Sydnee was well enough to start school.
 Many of her friends from daycare were in her class so she settled in quickly.
-Happily, Sydnee recently received her purple heart bead which signifies the end of her treatment and hopefully the end of her experience with cancer.
+Sydnee recently received her purple heart bead, a very special moment which signified the end of her treatment and hopefully the end of her and her family’s ordeal with cancer.